Mark Zuckerberg says he invented a 'sleep box' to improve his wife's slumber

 "Removing that cue for anxiety about how much time she has left to sleep could be helping her sleep through the night," Conroy added.
 "There's so much wrapped up in the symbolism of a clock or a phone that this (sleep box) takes out of it."

-Zuckerberg's simple creation could help others with sleep issues as well.
+Zuckerberg's simple creation could help others with sleep issues, as well.
 About 30% of the population has some difficulty sleeping, Conroy said.

 The Facebook CEO said he decided to post about his gadget in case another entrepreneur wants to build on his idea and produce sleep boxes to serve more people.